samsquire/ideas2/README.md

 # 98. Business cloud

 Provision people and provisioning of real life things and the commoditisation of business plans.
+Schedule people, buildings, vehicles from one central website.

 # 99.